The online modules in the virtual classroom will prepare you for the four assessed parts of the course.

 There are different options for the teaching practice assessment phase:

 2. Extensive teaching practice in your centre.
 This is usually between January and May and our tutors will come and assess your teaching with your students in your centre.
+Contact us for more information.

 There is a separate page detailing costs and dates: Prices and dates